chair28980/EZmodeV2/README.md

 - **Summary Box**: Displays real-time stats including total claimed tokens, last claim, average claim time, and daily claim history.

 ### Swapping Automation
-- **Auto-Swapping**: Automates token swaps on Pond0x's Solana swap page.
+- **Auto-Swapping**: Automates token swaps on Pond0x's Solana swap page with customizable pricing in all modes.
+All functions are contained and set within a single moveable control panel.
 - **Swap Modes**:
-  - **Boost Swaps**: Swaps 0.01 USDC for quick, low-value transactions.
-  - **Reward Swaps**: Swaps 9.02 USDC (or USDT) in a USDC ↔ USDT cycle for higher-value rewards.
-  - **Custom Swaps**: Allows users to set a custom swap amount.
+- - **Auto**: Will swap on the hard coded random referal link that is set on line 1642 of the content_autoswapper file.
+You can replace this with any referal link youd like by directly accesing the file after download.
+- - **Referral**: After each successful swap in Auto mode or one swap cycle in referral mode the page will automatically refresh and load onto a new random referral link.
+There is no memory for this function so it may duplicate links before completing the list.
+As of July 31, 2025 there are 1,522 unique refferral links.
+- **Swap Types**:
+  - **One-way Swaps**: Swaps your chosen sell token into the buy token until sell token no longer has funds to cover the set swap value.
+  - **Two-way Swaps**: Swaps will be made alternating your sell and buy tokens in a swap cycle creating a loop until one or the other no longer has funds to cover the set swap value. (example of one swap cycle: usdc>sol then sol> usdc).
+To do this the extension will scrub the buy amount displayed and use it as the sell amount after inputting the bought token as the new sell.
+Every swap cycle begins with the users predefined swap value.
+- **Custom Pricing**: Preloaded at 0.01 this box allows you to set the sell amount (Important: This is not a value it is a count of the token being sold).
+No commas are needed to define larger numbers (Example: 1,000 should be entered as 1000).
+A single period is used to define smaller than 1 values (example 0.1).
+- **Swaps Completed**: Counts the number of swaps completed by EzModeV2.
+Resets to 0 once the browser is closed.
+(Important: this is not your Swap Manifest Count!)
+- **Swap Frequency**: Adjust how often swaps occur (default: every 1 seconds).
-- **Token Pair Selection**: Choose your sell and buy tokens (e.g., USDC, SOL, wPOND, USDT) with an easy dropdown interface.
+- **Token Pair Selection**: Choose your sell and buy tokens (Preloaded options: USDC, SOL, wPOND, USDT, hSOL, PepeonSOL & wBTC) with an easy dropdown interface.
+Simply choose your pair and click the Update button to automatically load the Pond0x UI with your choices.
-- **Swap Frequency**: Adjust how often swaps occur (default: every 3 seconds).
+- **New Token Input**: You can add your own Solana tokens.
+Simply type in the token name and then the contract address in the defined boxes and click add.
+This will permanetly add the token to the selectable tokens in the sell and buy dropdowns.
-- **Manifest Swaps Tracking**: Input your wallet address to fetch and display your manifest swaps.
+- **Total Swap Count Checker**: Input your wallet address to fetch and display your manifest swaps.

 ### General Features
 - **Notifications**: Receive alerts for mining status, claims, swaps, and errors.